 He agreed and it was decided that we will arrive at his hotel early in the morning, possibly by 5.30 and then he would walk with us till Strawberry valley.
 Idea was to be back by 8 AM at most so that we had enough time to pack before our cab for Srinagar arrived at 9 AM.

 - Journey Ahead: Strawberry Valley & Maharaja Palace – Day 3

 Once back at the hotel, it was time to watch some TV and call it a day.
 A day filled with plenty of fun, trekking, a Gondola ride, and some beautiful pictures of Gulmarg, Affarwat peak, and Alpather lake.
 Please click on the link above to continue reading the next part of the travelogue.

 Alpather Lake Trek – Conclusion

 I hope the travelogue, pictures, and information above on the Alpather Lake trek were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and I will be happy to answer.
-You can also consider subscribing to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.